DeckCheatz/wemod-launcher/readme.md

 11. Select Yes/Ok until no more windows appear
 12. WeMod will start with the game
 13. Login and click play in WeMod for chosen game
-14. Set Mods and Switch to game
+14. Set Mods and Switch to game or close the WeMod window,
+    it will keep running in the background
 </div>

 **Optionally** check out how to edit the new [Config File](../../wiki/Config-Update)